 - For compatible fish, you can plant Cuba in a tank housing Neon tetras, Bettas, Swordtails.
 Corydoras, Guppies, and Platies.
-They are all non-aggressive towards this plant species, you will often spot them hovering around the carpets and using it for their activities.
+They are all non-aggressive towards this plant species, you will often spot them hovering around the carpets and using them for their activities.

-Hostile species like Dwarf Guoramis, Angelfish, Rainbow fish, Oscars and Herbivorous Cichlids should be avoided at all costs because they will tear up the carpets.
+Hostile species like Dwarf Guoramis, Angelfish, Rainbow fish, Oscars, and Herbivorous Cichlids should be avoided at all costs because they will tear up the carpets.